snoyberg/posa-chapter/warp.md

 Before we explain how to improve the performance of Warp, we would like to show the results of our benchmark.
-We measured throughput of `mighty` 2.8.2 (with Warp 1.3.4.1) and `nginx` 1.2.4.
+We measured throughput of `mighty` 2.8.4 (with Warp 1.3.8.1) and `nginx` 1.4.0.
 Our benchmark environment is as follows:

-- One "12 cores" machine (Intel Xeon E5645, two sockets, 6 cores per 1 CPU)
+- Two "12 cores" machines (Intel Xeon E5645, two sockets, 6 cores per 1 CPU) connected with 1Gpbs Ethernet
-- Linux version 3.2.0 (Ubuntu 12.04 LTS), which is running directly on the machine (i.e. without a hypervisor)
+- One directly runs Linux version 3.2.0 (Ubuntu 12.04 LTS)
+- The other directly runs FreeBSD 9.1

 We tested several benchmark tools in the past and our favorite one was `httperf`.